Jarren Duran suspended 2 games by Red Sox for using homophobic slur toward fan

 Duran had played in all 116 games of the season leading up to Monday's game.
 When asked for his reaction to the suspension, he said that is not what is important from this incident.

-"Just trying to be better and learn from my mistake is the most important thing a the moment," he said.
+"Just trying to be better and learn from my mistake is the most important thing at the moment," he said.

 "The reason he isn't going to play 162 is the right one," said Boston manager Alex Cora.